 - Management of the Committees’ business

-A Parliamentary Clerk II who acts as Secretary to the Committees heads the Office of the Clerk of Committees.
+A Deputy Clerk who acts as Secretary to the Committees heads the Office of the Clerk of Committees.
 The Officer may also function as Table Clerk in the House of Representatives or the Senate.

 Phone: (868) 624-7275 (Ext.
 2277)

 Financial Scrutiny Unit